 Pricing: Free trial available; subscription plans for teams and enterprises.

 Overview: V7 is a powerful annotation platform with AI-assisted annotation for faster labeling.
-Well-suited for video annotation with automated interpolation.
+It is particularly strong for object detection and image segmentation tasks, with automated interpolation for video annotation and high-speed one-click segmentation powered by neural networks.

 Key Features: